simonesilvestroni/m2m-website/_posts/2022-09-07-installing-android-13-on-an-unsupported-non-google-phone.md

 - Data
 - Internal storage

 Afterwards, I hit <kbd>Back</kbd> and tapped on <kbd>Format Data</kbd>.
-Typed `yes`, hit the back button again, tapped the bottom icon <kbd>Menu</kbd> and chose `Reboot > Recovery`.
+Typed `yes`, hit the back button again, tapped the bottom icon <kbd>Menu</kbd> and chose Reboot &rarr; Recovery.
 If it wasn’t already, that’s when I was supposed to connect the device to the Windows machine via USB cable.

 ## Fourth: custom ROM